 I’m not used to following commands, as I’m normally the guide, but holy toledo was I happy to have someone telling me what to do.
 The boulder garden that awaited us was no joke, but our raft maneuvered around each rock with the grace of a ballerina.
 Our guide knew every single nook and cranny like the back of his hand, all we had to do was paddle our little hearts out — and we did.
 Time managed to both stand still and go into hyper-speed.
 We became one with the ebb and flow of the giant drops and sharp maneuvers.

 After our last big move, realizing we were still alive, we hooted and hollered like a bunch of hyenas.
 In that instant, we retracted back to our most biological selves — we were untamed animals.
 We hugged our guide, then each other, and paddled on downstream with grins so big our cheeks could’ve torn.

 Arriving at takeout that afternoon brought a somber silence, but also a promise of return.
 We said “see you later” in place of “goodbye” and packed up our wet gear one last time.
 It felt like a sin to leave such a place, a place that most people spend their entire lives looking for.

 The Futaleufu is powerful in more ways than its sinister rapids.
 It will change you, it will inspire you, it will ground you.
-It’s one of those places that reminds you of your mortality, but leaves you more alive than ever.
+It’s one of those places that reminds you of your mortality but leaves you feeling more alive than ever before.
 Pay her a visit and you might just fall in love.